Hypercubers/dev.hypercubing.xyz/docs/internals/1-vga.md

     - $a$, $b$, $c$, $d$ are arbitrary **vectors**
     - $A$, $B$, $C$, $D$ are arbitrary **multivectors**

 The geometric product is how we generalize multiplication to work on multivectors.
 We write it using ordinary multiplication, so $AB$ is the geometric product of $A$ and $B$.
+In code, the geometric product of `a` and `b` is written `a * b`.
 For scalars, it does what you expect.
 The geometric product has some nice properties:

 - :white_check_mark: Associativity[^assoc]: $A(BC) = (AB)C$
 - :white_check_mark: Distributivity: $A(B + C) = AB + AC$ and $(B + C)A = BA + CA$